 Certified Beds: 98

 Our facility provides private, semi-private and three bed rooms for our residents during their short or long term stay.

 Address: 118 B St., Fillmore, CA 93015

-When visiting GCC of Fillmore, as part of our updated screening process as required by CDPH’s State Order, visitors must either, verify that they are fully vaccinated or for unvaccinated or partially vaccinated visitors, verify documentation of a negative COVID-19 test in addition to answering screening questions.
+When visiting GCC of Fillmore, as part of our updated screening process as required by CDPH’s State Order, ALL VISITORS must be screened and follow the following guidelines:

 GCC of Fillmore is committed to the safety and comfort of residents, family members and friends, and the broader community, and believes that family and friends play a critical role in our residents’ emotional and physical well-being.
 But, because of the significant risk posed by COVID-19 and the variants, our obligation is to ensure we follow federal, state, and county public health guidelines and keep you connected with your loved ones during these challenging times.